In this post, you’ll learn how to do a kitchen renovation this year.

-You’re looking at around $30,000 max, but the catch is interest rates on personal loans are higher than standard home equity loans.
+You’re looking at around $30,000 max, but there is a catch… Interest rates on personal loans are higher than on standard home equity loans.
 So proceed with caution and do your research.

-While lots of guides might say can help you get the renovations started quicker, what they forget to mention is the advertised interest rate is more of a starting rate – rather than the final rate.
+While many guides might say a personal loan can help you get the renovations started quicker, they forget to mention that the advertised interest rate is more of a starting rate – rather than the final rate.

 If you’re considering a personal loan, speak with our expert mortgage brokers to see what your options are – or give us a call on 1300 088 065.